lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 - applying standard **Attributes**
 - establishing common ownership patterns

-The helper should still retain the final ownership and **lifecycle** clear to the caller.
+The helper should still keep the final ownership and **lifecycle** clear to the caller.

 ---